 Stress is one of the challenges that students battle.
 Several things going on in students’ lives can be the source of stress.
 Be it family, the stress of potential unemployment after completing school, academic performance, peer pressure, social anxiety, or even inadequate sleep.

-While most people may ignore it, stress can cause health issues for the students.
-If not addressed, stress could lead to anxiety and depression, which will affect students’ wellbeing.
+While most people may ignore it, stress can cause health issues for students.
+If not addressed, stress could lead to anxiety and depression, which will affect students’ well-being.

 4 Ways Mindfulness Can Empower Students

 Mindfulness or spirituality practices are a good remedy for stress among students.
 The practice will bring the student to the present moment.
 Being in the present enhances your focus and eliminates the daily stressors.

 The practice is useful for students as they lead high-pressure lives; here are some of its benefits.

 1. Reduced stress and anxiety and warding depression

 Students fall into depression if their stress and anxiety are not addressed.
 Incomplete assignments and approaching exams can cause significant stress to the students.
 Continually worrying about their capabilities can also lead to stress.